ndelaneybusch/Cogneuro_helpers/_deep/Inception.md

 # Description
 The convolution code block provides a shorthand for adding "convolution -> batchnormalize -> ReLU" layer sequences to a Keras model.
 The inception block provides a shorthand for adding [inception blocks](https://arxiv.org/pdf/1409.4842.pdf) to Keras models.
 These are coded for channel-end input formats, but would be pretty easy to modify for channel-first formats.

 The inception block implements convolution blocks over different scales (1x1, 3x3, 5x5, and pooled), and then concatenates them depthwise.
 They are a simple and computationally cheap but highly effective way of improving image classification.
+You can see the inception block in action [here, where I fit a 10-class letter classification problem](/Cogneuro_helpers/2017-09-26-notmnist-inception/)

 [![inceptionblock_diagram](/Cogneuro_helpers/img/inceptionblock_diagram.png)](/Cogneuro_helpers/img/inceptionblock_diagram.png)
 <sub><a href='https://medium.com/initialized-capital/we-need-to-go-deeper-a-practical-guide-to-tensorflow-and-inception-50e66281804f'>diagram source</a>